patompa/pubsubchannel/README.md

 =============

 A Hosted Multi-tenant Web and Native Publish-Subscribe Event Channel for Google App Engine.
-The Event Channel utilizes the App Engine services Channels, Task Queues, Memcache, and Namespaces.
+The Event Channel utilizes the App Engine services Channels, Memcache, and Namespaces.
+Taske Queues may also be used but they require more quota.

 Javascript Frontend
 -------